-Paul had spent three years with the people in Ephesus.
+Note: Paul had spent three years with the people in Ephesus.
 Over the course of time, a church had been planted and growth was taking place.
 Leaders were appointed who were able to continue the ministry in Paul's absence.
 It was time for him to continue on the mission to which he was appointed and called, so Paul encouraged the leaders to continue the work and to finish well.
-They could do this because Paul had equipped them for ministry.
+They would be able to do this because Paul had taught them well and equipped them for ministry.
+Before he left, Paul knelt down and prayed with all of them.